 How much Housing Benefit you get depends on your circumstances and how much rent you're due to pay.
 Use our Benefits Calculator to see what help you might get.
 If you think you may qualify for Housing Benefit, please click on the 'How to Apply' section below where you can either apply online, or get details on how to contact us to arrange for a form to be sent to you.

 If you are a Council Tenant, we will pay your Housing Benefit directly to your rent account weekly.

 If you rent from a Private Landlord or a Housing Association, we can pay directly into your nominated bank or building society account.
 Payments will be made monthly in arrears (or whichever frequency your rent is charged at).
 Special rules apply that allow us to pay directly to your landlord where this is a condition of your tenancy agreement, or where you fall into arrears.
 These rules are designed to help secure your tenancy.

 Data Protection law gives you a number of rights including the right to make a complaint about the handling of your personal information.
 Complaints should be submitted to the Information Commissioner's Office or the Council's Data Protection Officer.
-Further details can be found on the Data Protection Section of our website.
+Further details can be found on the Data Protection and GDPR of our website.